SharkBait80/EKSContainerLab/module-7/README.md

 Once you have pushed your image to ECR, you can deploy it to your EKS cluster that you setup in module 2.
 Kubernetes supports ECR as a private repository, [as detailed here](https://kubernetes.io/docs/concepts/containers/images/#using-aws-ec2-container-registry).

 To deploy your image onto EKS, use the "kubectl run" command, passing in the name of your application and the URL to your image in ECR.
+You can also see the status of the deployment using the "kubectl get deployment" command.

 ## Next